Femicide in Latin America: Mexico

-Of the women that died to an intimate partner, 22 of the perpetrators committed the femicide out of jealousy and 17 committed femicide during an argument.
-However, 24 of the intimate partner cases have no conclusive evidence for cause.
-In the cases where a minor was murdered, 8 of the victims showed signs of abuse, 5 were killed for crying, and 5 victims had no conclusive motivation behind the murder.
-Of the 25 women who were killed doing a stigmatized occupation, 5 victims were killed because of relationship problems, 4 were killed so the perpetrator could avoid paying, and 11 were killed with no conclusive motivation.
-Out of 38 systemic femicides, 5 victims were killed out of jealousy, 5 were killed while intoxicated, and 20 show no conclusive motivation.

 Femicide after being legally distinguished in Mexico

+Femicide in Mexico is an issue that is prevalent, yet difficult to address with the legal system because it has proven inefficient at reducing the incidence of it.
+There was a 135% increase in the number of femicide victims from 2015 to 2021. despite legal efforts of the Mexican government to address the issue.
+The first reliably documented case of femicide in Mexico goes back to January 1993, with the murder of Alma Chavira Farel.

 Femicide was distinguished as its own crime under federal Mexican law on June 14, 2012.
 It would not be until 2015, three years after femicide was distinguished under Mexican Penal Code, that the Mexican Supreme Court would establish that each violent murder of a woman would be investigated as a femicide, until there is evidence to show otherwise.
 Between 2012 and 2017, there were 12,796 homicide victims that were female.
 However, only 22% of the investigations around these crimes began with the suspicion of femicide.
 70% of the victims were murdered in a public sphere.
 Around 40% of these cases had victims between the ages of 21 and 30.
 According to ONU Mujeres, case numbers decreased from 2012 to 2015 and increased from 2015 to 2017.
 In fact, according to the "Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública" (SESNSP, translates to "Executive Secretariat of the National Public Security System"), both femicides and the homicide against women has been increasing since 2015.
 Since the start of 2021 to May 2021, femicide cases rose by 7.1%, which makes up for 423 women.